The Digital Black Market and Identity Data: An Overview

 Stage 3: The selling process

 The offer of one cybercriminal piques the interest of another.
 Negotiations with the customer or vendor take place over private chat or email using generic addresses.
 Existing underground internet businesses are used to distribute the products.
 The method of payment is chosen, and it should always be one that is accepted by all parties.
-Contact customer care if the product isn’t working; for instance, if a credit card number isn’t legitimate, they’ll replace it with one that is.
+Contact customer care if the product isn’t working; for instance, if a black market credit card info isn’t legitimate, they’ll replace it with one that is.

 Stage 4: Money laundering

 This stage relates to online criminals who use bank transfers to steal money from victims’ bank accounts.
 This is dirty money, and it needs to be cleaned before it can be used on genuine markets.
 At this point, new victims enter the picture: money mules who were seduced by online scammers with false employment promises.
 They are given large rewards only for locating stolen money in their bank accounts and moving it to foreign accounts owned by cybercriminals.
-Both the physical and online security of these victims are at danger.
+Both the physical and online security of these victims are in danger.

-What Sort of Information is Available on the Dark Web?
+What Sort of Information Is Available on the Dark Web?

 Personal information such as the following is commonly bought and sold on the dark web: